 To safeguard the health of the children we support volunteers are not able to visit or work directly with the children.
 You can help us to support our special children by volunteering at our events, fundraising, or making a donation.

-All public donations are directed to:
+Public donations are directed to:

 - Rural and Regional Australian families with kids who are ill, injured, disadvantaged or have special needs.